Actyx/Actyx/web/developer.actyx.com/blog/2020-07-28-optimising-differential-dataflow-applications.md

 (("article_1", 10), 2)
 ```

-Now let's get back to the main point about the memory usage due to excessive cloning.
+Now let's get back to the main point about memory usage due to excessive cloning.
 Rust strings are modifiable, like in C++ and unlike their Java counterparts.
 However, as C++ has departed from the copy-on-write (frequently abbreviated as CoW) approach for strings
 due to the change in how processors are architected, similarly in Rust strings are not CoW by default.